L-E-G/simulator/README.md

 - **Simulator**: Simulator of a processor which implements the LEG specification
-- **Graphical User Interface**: Web app which runs the simulator implementation was web assembly and provides a user interface
+- **Graphical User Interface**: Web app which runs the simulator implementation via web assembly and provides a user interface

 The development workflow is different for these components.